avrtt/ABforge/README.md

 Feel free to open PRs and issues.

 ## License
-Distributed under the Apache 2.0 License.
+Distributed under the MIT License.
 See LICENSE.txt for more information.